Lyn's The Biz!

 Nina Simone dies at home in the south of France on 21st April, aged 70.

-Apple launches its online music store, iTunes, in the USA.
+Apple launches its online music store, iTunes, in the USA on 28th April.

 The International Development Secretary, Clare Short, resigns from the UK government on 12th May.
 She is replaced by Baroness Valerie Amos, who becomes the first black woman to be appointed to the Cabinet.